Why Inflation Matters for Every African

 The strategies for preserving purchasing power vary significantly depending on which country you are in and what financial infrastructure is available.

-High-Inflation Environments (Nigeria, Ghana, Ethiopia, Malawi)
+High-Inflation Environments (Nigeria, Egypt, Ethiopia, Malawi)

 Moderate-Inflation Environments (Kenya, South Africa, Tanzania)